Sunday, February 23, 2025

 When I learned about the process of photography in the mid seventies, I used Kodak film.
 It was readily available.
 After taking pictures, I took the cartridge to the lab to have it developed and get prints.
 I took those prints and placed them in a photo album.
 I did that until the Internet changed the way I store my photos.
 My photo albums stopped being made about that time, they became virtual, available by computers and later, telephones.

-Presently, im returning to film and I'm getting back to making prints and putting together 4”x6” photo books.
+Presently, I am returning to film and getting back to making prints and putting together 4”x6” photo books.
 I detail the chronology of my photography here as well.
 I blog about it and share in a hybrid fashion but at home, my little photo books are in a big stack and it’s growing.

 I like my photo albums; I carry one in my travel bag.
 The pictures are of my family, my dog and cats, the things I do and the things I used to do as well as favorite images that I want more of.